Kim Davis – Program Associate

 Felix Brandon Lloyd

-A results-oriented business development leader, Mr. Taylor brings excellent problem-solving abilities and the strategic acumen for long-term social value creation.
+A results-oriented business development leader, Dan brings excellent problem-solving abilities and the strategic acumen for long-term social value creation.
 His management experience in growing organizations will contribute to Reach’s success as we pursue organizational growth.

 Independent Nonprofit Consultant

-A seasoned nonprofit professional, Mr. Young brings 25 years of experience in program management and nonprofit administration.
+A seasoned nonprofit professional, Mike brings 25 years of experience in program management and nonprofit administration.
 His leadership experience with For Love of Children (FLOC) and Hope and a Home will prove valuable in guiding organizational growth and development.